xuzhe0628/mongodb-fundamental/README.md

   <br>https://raw.githubusercontent.com/mongodb/docs-assets/primer-dataset/primer-dataset.json
 * Import sample database using below command.
 The default port is 27017 and you can ignore the `--port` parameter if you are connection to the default port.
 This command will import the JSON file into database test as collection restaurants.
   <br>`mongoimport --port <port> --db test --collection restaurants --drop --file primer-dataset.json`
+*

 # Content
 1. Connect to MongoDB
-2. Read operations
+2. Insert Data
-3. Update operations
+3. Find or Query Data
-4. Delete operations
+4. Update Data
+5. Remove Data
-5. Aggregation Framework
+6. Data Aggregation
-6. pymongo: Manipulate MongoDB with Python
+7. pymongo: Manipulate MongoDB with Python

 ## Connect to MongoDB